-- cells, and platelets.
+- 1. Introduction: Introduce the uniqueness of blood-a fluid tissue made up of a fluid portion (plasma) and the formed elements, the red and white blood cells, and platelets.
 Explain that plasma makes up 55% of the blood and the formed element account for 45%. - Functions of the blood: Discuss transportation of oxygen and carbon dioxide gas, nutrients, ions, water, and hormones.
 Explain how blood regulates body pH, body temperature, and the water of cells.
 Discuss its role in clotting and protection against microorganisms and toxins. - 3.
-The classification of blood cells and the composition of plasma: Use a smart board and classify blood cells into (1) erythrocytes; (2) leukocytes-granular, e.g., neutrophils, eosinophils, basophils; agranular, e.g., monocytes, lymphocytes; (3) thrombocytes.
+The classification of blood cells and the composition of plasma: Use a smart board and classify blood cells into (1) erythrocytes; (2) leukocytes-granular, e.g., neutrophils, eosinophils, basophils; agranular, e.g.,

+- monocytes, lymphocytes; (3) thrombocytes.
 Discuss the composition of plasma: water, albumin, globulins, fibrinogen. - 4.
 Formation of the blood cells-hematopoiesis: Discuss the sources of blood cells-red bone marrow (myeloid tissue) and lymphatic tissue that produces lymphocytes and monocytes. - 5.
 Blood cell anatomy and functions: Mention that erythrocytes carry oxygen and CO2 due to hemoglobin and are nonnucleated.
 Discuss the nucleated leukocytes: (1) neutrophils produce lysozyme and destroy bacteria and cellular debris; (2) monocytes destroy bacteria and debris, and in tissue they are called macrophages; (3) eosinophils combat irritants that cause allergies and produce antihistamines; (4) basophils are involved in allergic reactions and produce heparin, histamine, and serotonin; (5) lymphocytes produce antibodies and are involved in immunity; discuss the anatomy of thrombocytes and that they cause the clotting response. - 6.
 The clotting mechanism: Use a smart board to illustrate clotting.
 Discuss the role of thromboplastin, prothrombin, thrombin, fibrinogen, and fibrin in the formation of a clot.
 Explain clot retraction and fibrinolysis. - 7.
 The blood groups: Explain that there are different human blood groups and that only certain types are compatible-otherwise agglutination will occur. - 7.1.
 The ABO blood group: Discuss the antigens A and B. Then discuss the blood types A, B, AB, and O. - 7.2.
 The Rh blood group: Discuss antigen D and introduce Rh positive and Rh negative as a factor in pregnancies. - 8.
 Choose and discuss some of the problems that can occur with the blood, such as hemophilia, leukemia, anemia, sickle cell anemia, malaria, mononucleosis, and others.

-WEEK 10 Monday: 10/26 Coursework Opens Sunday: 11/1 Coursework DUE by 11:59 pm
+WEEK 10 Monday: 11/1 Coursework Opens Sunday: 11/7 Coursework DUE by 11:59 pm